 What should I do if my contact lenses are hurting my eyes?

 - First thing’s first, you should wash and dry your hands thoroughly with a lint-free towel before carefully removing your contact lens.

-- Then, you’ll need to use some fresh contact lens solution and gently rub your contact lens clean.
+- You'll then need to use some fresh contact lens solution and gently rub your contact lens clean.
 This should remove any potential irritants from the lens surface.
-Doing this as soon as you feel some pain from the lens is important to avoid irritating or aggravating your eye.
+Doing this as soon as you feel some pain from the lens is important to avoid irritating your eye.

 - After cleaning and reapplying the lens, if your eye is still hurting, you should take it out again for a closer inspection.
-Sometimes contacts can split, causing irritation to the eye.
+Sometimes contacts can split, irritating the eye.
 If this is the case, you should immediately throw away the lens and apply a new one.
-That’s why you should always carry a spare set, especially if you’re a daily disposable contact lens wearer.
+That's why you should always carry a spare set, especially if you're a daily disposable contact lens wearer.

 Is it normal for contacts to hurt at first?